All posts

 }

-The testing guide covers this in detail: mocking tool data, testing display modes, testing dark mode, and writing end-to-end tests that verify your component renders correctly.
+The complete testing guide covers the full flow: mocking tool data, testing display modes, testing dark mode, snapshot testing, and writing E2E tests with the inspector fixture.
+The E2E testing post goes deeper on cross-host fixtures.

 Because the test environment is host-agnostic, passing tests mean your app works on every host.
-You do not need separate test runs for ChatGPT and Claude.
+You do not run separate test suites for ChatGPT and Claude.

 Project Structure

-A sunpeak project that targets both hosts looks like this:
+A sunpeak project that targets every host looks like this:

 ├── src/